There are many other organizations across Philadelphia that may be able to help.

 locks, rebuilding basement steps, making minor plumbing repairs and replacing electrical

 switches, outlets, and fixtures.
-Priority service is given to low-income individuals with physical
+Priority service is given to income eligible individuals with physical

 disabilities who are 60 or older and living alone.